Disability Support Services

 - Referral to resources on and off campus

-- Use of assistive technology (screen readers, scan and read programs, assistive listening equipment, adaptive keyboards, zoom text, voice recognition programs, tape recorders, spell checkers, laptop computers, etc.)
+- Use of assistive technology (screen readers, scan and read programs, assistive listening equipment, adaptive keyboards, zoom text, voice recognition programs, digital recorders, spell checkers, smart pens, laptop computers, etc.)

 Am I eligible for accommodations?